Curriculum vitae (C.V.)

 Although curricula vitae are often similar to resumes, the preferred style, format, and content varies from discipline to discipline.

-Before writing a CV, you should become familiar with the requirements of your academic field.
+Before writing a CV, become familiar with the requirements of your academic field.
 To do so:

 - The websites of professional organizations with which you are affiliated are good sources for career advice, which can include CV advice.

-- The Chronicle of Higher Education is full of career advice for prospective new faculty (and others) in academia.
-(This and other advice is contained in our job search for graduate students.)
+- The Chronicle of Higher Education provides advice that includes topics of interest to prospective new faculty (and others) in academia.
+(You can also see our job search information for graduate students.)

-- Your advisor and other trusted faculty members in your department may be sought for advice and feedback as you finalize your CV.
+- Your advisor and other trusted faculty members in your department can be sources for advice and feedback as you finalize your CV.
 Your future success reflects positively on your department, so your department is interested in supporting your efforts toward future career success.

 - See a Ph.D. candidate's basic sample curriculum vitae (MS Word docx).

-Career and Professional Development advisors can review your vitae and make suggestions through walk-in advising or an individual advising appointment.
+Career and Professional Development advisors can review your vitae and make suggestions through an advising appointment.
 We will still encourage you to seek advice in your discipline and from your department as stated above.